 Digital Detox Spray.
 This reviving ‘wake-up water’ from AMLY keeps skin calm and hydrated all the while effectively protecting against airborne pollutants and bacteria.
-It contains marine algae – a phytonutrient-rich plant known for its ability to protect itself from environmental stresses, UV light and radiation.
+One our top go-to digital detox products, it contains marine algae – a phytonutrient-rich plant known for its ability to protect itself from environmental stresses, UV light and radiation.

 Swap your headphones.
 ‘Use an “airtube headset” connected to your mobile,’ recommends Lisa, ‘as vacuum airtube keeps radiation from coming up to your head that normally happens with a normal wired headset.
 It also provides excellent quality sound.’

 Crystal Clear.
 Modern smelling salts for the digital age.
 Pink salt crystal chunks are infused with a unique combination of essential oils in Therapie Roques O’Neil Inner Light Crystal Clear.
 Take lid off and inhale deeply 3-5 times to boost circulation and expand oxygen intake to energise blood supply to the brain.
 Amethyst and quartz chips fortified with reiki scattered within the salts purifies any negative energy allowing one to remain clear and centred.

 Banish those blues.
 ‘Consider wearing blue light reducing glasses if working at night,’ Lisa suggests.
 ‘Exposure to blue light from our devices and artificial lighting in the evening is reducing melatonin production.’